listenToRipley/node_js/express_dynamic/README.md

 extname: "hbs" - setting the name of the extensions as set in the first variable, but must be restarted here or will default to handlebars.

 Package is not auto installed by express, this will have to be imported to be viewed.

+#### EJS

+EJS has a combination of functionality between Pug and Handlebars